Have Questions? We have answers!

 That will depend on how advance the condition is, flexibility of the deformity if one is present, age and general health.
 For most people, significant relief is experienced within weeks of regular use; at most, it may take a few months.

-We are located in Watson Plaza, just west of Sappington Road in Crestwood, MO.
+We are located in Watson Plaza, just west of Sappington Road in Crestwood, MO – St. Louis.
 We are easily accessible from I-44 or I-270 and have a large sign visible from Watson Road.
-There is an ample parking lot in front of our clinic with several handicap spots.
+There is an ample parking lot in front of our clinic with several accessible parking spots.

 We are open from 8am-12pm on Saturdays for training appointments and punch card clients.
 We do not have physical therapy hours on Saturdays.